Practical training support for the every day dog.

 Many natural behaviors that us humans would prefer our animals not do… may be perfectly natural behaviors for the animal, or may even be ways that they communicate.

-If we learn what our dog is telling us in their language, and how best to respond to that communication, we can learn to become much better pet owners and trainers.
+We have the power to learn what our dog is telling us in their language, and how best to respond to that communication, as well as how best to communicate to our dogs.

 -